DLBuesen/cv_sim_med_ads_mono_08may2021/README.md

 - Redox enzymatic catalysis mediated by a freely diffusing redox mediator.
 - Enzyme immobilized as an adsorbed mediator.
 - Reversible electron transfer at the electrode (Nernst Equation).
-- The mechanism is a ping-pong mechanism with allowance for enyzme inhibition, which was used in the following research [paper] (reference).
+- The mechanism is a ping-pong mechanism with allowance for enyzme inhibition, which was used in the following research [paper](dx.doi.org/10.1021/ac500142e).
+It is closely related to another [paper](dx.doi.org/10.1021/ja204637d) used for freely diffusing enyzme.

 # App Demonstration Video
 - A demo of the app is shown in a [video] (reference) for running the app on a windows 10 operating system.